LyFl0w/QuillCraft-Archive/README.md

 # QuillCraft Core Plugin
-The 2nd core of the lobby servers
+The core of the servers

 ## First of all, configure your GitHub account correctly in IntelliJ
 To join this project, you must have a GitHub account.